icanrealizeum/iNuclearMaize/README.md

-# Arcane Zeta Tali Ilium
+# iNuclearMaize

-Arcane Zeta Tali Ilium is (a work in progress) something to improve accessibility...
+iNuclearMaize is (a work in progress) something to improve accessibility...
 (FIXME)
 Think replacing RAM(random access memory) with graphs(edges&nodes) and use that as a foundation for building up systems and subsystems (stacked CPUs+databases?)
 The project name is temporary.